What is FBAR?

 Who Needs to Know This?

-US citizens, residents, and entities with foreign bank accounts, investment accounts, or signature authority over foreign accounts totaling more than $10,000 at any point during the year.
+US citizens, green card holders, resident aliens, and domestic entities with foreign bank accounts, investment accounts, or signature authority over foreign accounts totaling more than $10,000 in aggregate at any point during the year.

 Key Deadline